fancycade/tele/SPEC.md

     define MACRO1(x, y):
       #('a, x, 'b, y)

-## file

-For now not supported until use case determined.
-Can use tuple to get around arity of 2 issue.

-    file #("some/path", 17)

 ## doc

-    doc: "this is a documentation"
+    doc "this is a documentation"

-    doc: """
+    doc """
     This is a multiline
     comment that goes on and on...
     """

 ## moduledoc

-    moduledoc: "this is module doc"
+    moduledoc "this is module doc"

-    moduledoc: """
+    moduledoc """
     this is a multiline module doc
     """

-## feature
+## Not Supported

+- module
+- export
+- export_all
+- compile
-    feature maybe_exp: 'enable
+- feature
+- vsn
+- file

+## Custom Attributes

+If an erlang attribute is not supported by a builtin tele attribute you can use the `attr` prefix to specify an attribute.

+    attr compile('inline)

+Compiles into:

+    -compile(inline).

 ### Type Specifications